Many or all companies we feature compensate us. Compensation and editorial

 • Extend your lease for as long as you’d like

-• Available in a few cities in Indiana, Kentucky, Missouri, Ohio, Oklahoma, and Pennsylvania
+• Only available in select cities in Georgia, Indiana, Kentucky, Missouri, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, and Texas

 Truehold summarizes its application process in just three steps.